LaRayne Lunz Oltz, CRNA

 In my 43 years as a CRNA, I have practiced in academic settings, as a sole provider in rural hospitals, worked locum tenens, and am now entering office-based anesthesia.
 While there have been ongoing changes in technology, anesthesia techniques, practice modes, and ever increasing CRNA scope of practice, my enthusiasm about the practice of anesthesia has remained constant.
 Being a CRNA gives me the personal relationship with patients that first attracted me into nursing, plus advanced education and the autonomy of practice of nurse anesthesia.

-and I both have been involved in the “business side” of anesthesia as independent contractors.
+My CRNA spouse and I both have been involved in the “business side” of anesthesia as independent contractors.
 We have traveled in and outside of the country as on-site representatives for a highly successful, CRNA established, anesthesia continuing education seminar organization, and had long term involvement in consulting in medical-legal and risk management cases.
 I was fortunate to select an outstanding profession, share that profession with my spouse, and enjoy both for so many years.